spikegrobstein/capistrano-mailgun/README.md

 ## Function API

-`capistrano-mailgun` has a couple of methods to enable you to send emails easily.
+`Capistrano::Mailgun` has a couple of methods to enable you to send emails easily.
 The following are the functions:

 ### mailgun.build_recipients( recipients, default_domain=nil )